The Cliff

 What to Know Before You Go

 The Cliff at Derricks sits in St. James on the west coast, a position that places it inside Barbados's most concentrated strip of premium hospitality.
-The venue is a dinner address; no evidence in the public record suggests it operates as a lunch venue, and the evening setting is central to its proposition.
-Dress code across this tier of west coast dining trends toward smart-casual at minimum, with many guests in resort formal.
-Reservations are strongly advised, particularly between December and April when the island runs at peak occupancy and tables at coastal fine dining venues book out well in advance.
+The venue is a dinner address, and the evening setting is central to its proposition.
+Dress code across this tier of west coast dining trends toward smart-casual at minimum.
+Reservations are essential.
 Outside peak season, the atmosphere softens, prices at the island's hotels ease, and the crowd skews more toward European visitors on longer itineraries.

 The physical structure of the restaurant, built across the cliff face itself, means some tables are more sheltered than others.
 Guests with mobility considerations should raise this at booking.
 The torchlit terrace setting is the reason most visitors make the trip, so arriving before sunset, when the light over the Caribbean shifts from gold to dark, captures the transition that shapes the evening's tone.